-Public schools in Massachusetts face an ever expanding set of increasingly complex legal obligations.
-At Mirick O’Connell, we partner with our public school clients to provide timely, cost-efficient advice and representation to assist them in delivering educational services to their students.
+Primary and secondary schools in Massachusetts face an ever expanding set of increasingly complex legal obligations.
+Mirick O’Connell’s Education Attorneys partner with our school clients to provide timely, cost-efficient advice and representation to assist them in delivering educational services to their students.
 Our school clients include municipal and regional school districts, charter schools, collaboratives and private schools.

 Labor and Employment